prebid/Prebid.js/creative/README.md

 `creative-renderer-*` library.
 These libraries are committed in source so that they are available to NPM consumers.
 - At render time, Prebid passes the appropriate renderer's source string to the remote creative, which then runs it.

-The goal is to have as simple, lightweight, and unchanging creative script as possible, but still allow the possibility of complex or frequently updated rendering logic.
+The goal is to have a creative script that is as simple, lightweight, and unchanging as possible, but still allow the possibility of complex or frequently updated rendering logic.
 Compared to the approach taken by [PUC](https://github.com/prebid/prebid-universal-creative), this:

 - should perform marginally better: the creative only runs logic that is pertinent (for example, it sees native logic only on native bids);